jpchauvet/empty-webserver/README.md

 5. Github
-My source code repository area is https://github.com/jpchauvet Using VSCode, you can push a project into that area, creating a new 'project' that gets sync-ed On any GCP or AWS terminal, get the source code:
+My source code repository area is https://github.com/jpchauvet Using VSCode, click on VSCode left panel "Source Control" button.
+To checkin the code, enter a checkin comment in the Message box and hit Ctrl/Enter to both commit and push at the same time.
+To checkout the code on a GCP or AWS terminal:
     $git clone https://github.com/jpchauvet/empty-webserver
 This will create the directory empty-webserver and download all files under git in it